mavlink/mavlink-devguide/en/services/illuminator.md

 # Illuminator Protocol

-The illuminator protocol allows MAVLink control over the behavior of lights, LEDs, and/or emitters mounted or integrated on the drone.
+The illuminator protocol allows MAVLink control over the behaviour of lights, LEDs, and/or emitters mounted or integrated on the drone.
 The protocol currently allows for the following control: brightness, on/off, and a strobe feature.

 Along with this, the illuminator protocol also publishes status information for developers or users.